The Department of Educational Sciences

 Since then, its in-depth academic program has helped many students to research aspects of the IB philosophy and curricula for their MA theses.
 In addition, IB research grants have been awarded to faculty members, two for nationwide investigations of program implementation in Turkish schools.

 Students work with a supervisor to conduct collaborative and interdisciplinary education and school-based research.
 Coursework is designed to provide students with the knowledge, skills and support to complete their investigations.
 See more.

 Employment and practice

-It is anticipated that, like previous alumni of the Graduate School of Education, teachers who graduate from the new program in the Department of Educational Sciences will find teaching jobs in Turkey’s prestigious private schools, many of which implement the IB diploma program.
-As teachers, administrators, and teacher educators, Bilkent graduates help school their students become innovative and inquiring learners.
+It is anticipated that, like previous alumni of the Graduate School of Education, graduates from the new program in the Department of Educational Sciences will find teaching jobs in Turkey’s prestigious private schools, many of which implement the IB diploma program.
+It is also anticipated that, like some of our previous alumni, graduates might choose to continue with a Ph.D. program in Turkey’s or worldwide prestigious Universities.
+As teachers, administrators, teacher educators, and researchers, Bilkent graduates help school their students become innovative and inquiring learners.
 Bilkent University is transforming future generations of students and helping to change the face of education in Turkey.